How to launch a business in Tennessee or Alabama

 9. Learn your responsibilities as an employer & hire employees

-If you plan to hire employees, make sure you understand your state’s labor laws and insurance requirements as well as wage laws and payroll tax information.
+Once you’re established, if you plan to hire employees, make sure you understand your state’s labor laws and insurance requirements as well as wage laws and payroll tax information.
 Check out the SBA’s website for a full list of employer responsibilities before you hire your first employee:

 10. Get certified to obtain government contracts